mbasaglia/glaxnimate/docs/docs/manual/ui/tools.md

 Left click: Select the item under the mouse.

 Dragging a selected item: Moves the item while you drag it.
+You can hold Ctrl to snap the movement to the closest orthogonal axis.

 Dragging a handle: Moves the handle, editing the associated property.